By Bernie Barringer

 There is a good representation of public hunting land, but even better, there is a lot of land enrolled in the Walk in Hunting Access (WIHA) program.
 It’s surprising the quality of land that local farmers have opened to public hunting, and it doesn’t get the hunting pressure that’s found on state or federal public land.
 You must apply for a deer tag in Kansas, but you will draw every other year, and maybe the first year.

 I have been lucky in Iowa.
 I have drawn an archery tag for the top zones with only two preference points five straight times.
 I have hunted Iowa every third year since I started applying.
-Many hunters wait longer, but three points will almost guarantee you a tag.
+Lately it has taken three points in that area.
+Many hunters wait longer, but three to four points will almost guarantee you a tag.
 Iowa is land of the giants and there’s a long line to take part in the rut there.

 The southern portion of the state separated by interstate 80 is where the big bucks are consistently found.
 There are pockets all over the state that produce world-class whitetails, notably the northeast corner of the state, but for my money, I want to be south of I-80 and most of the time, east of I-35.
 Because the state limits the number of nonresident tags to 6,000 the public land is not by any means overrun with nonresident hunters.